biscodyl/tz-aio-userscript/README.md

 * Forces SSL on all domains.
 * Ad removal.
-* Colorized search-results and magnet-link for each result.
+* (v2.0.16 improved) Colorized search-results and magnet-link for each result.
 * Direct download links for torrent files.
 * Select-to-search with custom search-engines.
 * Saved custom trackers with intelligent sorting.